 - Priority will be given to applicants who live within easy commuting distance of Keele University

-Applicants will need to read the guidance notes fully and complete an online application form.
+Applicants will need to read the guidance notes and terms and conditions fully and complete an application form which you will find below.

 The completed application form should be given to your supporting Referee who should be asked to complete a supporting statement